Wouldn’t it be great to know ahead of time what questions you were going to be asked in an interview?

 This simple question tells me who is really interested in the position and the company.
 It shows that they took time to prepare for the interview.
 We are looking for people who will help push the company forward.
 Often times, we hire someone with much less experience that is ambitious, over someone who is extremely experienced, but has no passion.

 This concludes this segment of Ask an HR Guru.
-If you’re an HR Guru and want to participate, reach out to us at email@example.com, or subscribe to our blog to receive the latest updates and news in the HR community.
+If you’re an HR Guru and want to participate, click here to view questions and submit your responses.